frontity/docs/docs/getting-started/README.md

 ### A WordPress installation

-Frontity provides a [default WordPress site](https://test.frontity.org/) as source of data in every new project so for this Quick Start Guide we can work with this one
+By default Frontity provides an [example WordPress site](https://test.frontity.org/) as the data source for every new project, so for this Quick Start Guide we will work with this.

-You can also [set your own WordPress installation](use-your-wordpress-installation.md).
-This can be hosted locally, on a web-server, or you can also use a site hosted on wordpress.com.
+You can also [configure your own WordPress installation](quick-start-guide#set-your-own-wordpress-installation) to be the data source.
+This can be hosted either locally on your development machine, or on a web-server.
+You can also use a site hosted on wordpress.com.

 ### Node.js

 If you don't already have it you can get *Node.js* from [the official site](https://nodejs.org/).
-This will also install `npm` and `npx` along with Node.js
+This will also install `npm` and `npx` along with Node.js.

-You will use these to run Frontity commands during the set-up and development of your project
+You will use these to run Frontity commands during the set-up and development of your project.

 {% hint style="info" %}